pranavjayaraj/FlickrImages/README.md

-# FlickrImages
+# Flickr Images

-An Android app developed by using the following technologies
+An Android app which displays images from Flickr, developed by using the following technologies

 1. Clean Architecture